temporalio/documentation/docs/route-tasks.md

 2. Register Workflow and/or Activity Tasks with the Worker.
 3. Configure Workflows and Activities to send Tasks to the Task Queue.

 Let's look a simple "Hello World" sample to see how this is done.
-In the following code snippet, we [create a new Worker](https://github.com/temporalio/go-samples/blob/master/helloworld/worker/main.go#L26) that is subscribed to the "hello-world" Task Queue and is registered to handle the `helloworld.Workflow` and `helloworld.Activity`:
+In the following code snippet we create a new Worker, subscribe it to the "hello-world" Task Queue, and register it to handle "Hello World" Workflow and "Hello World" Activity implementations:

 import Tabs from '@theme/Tabs';
 import TabItem from '@theme/TabItem';